-Democratic Party of Lane County Duties and Responsibilities
+Democratic Party of Lane County PCP Duties and Responsibilities:

 How to Become a Precinct Committee Person

 A precinct is the smallest political unit in the county.
 Precinct maps are available here.
 If you are a registered voter and a strong Democrat, then you should consider becoming a PCP to advocate for progressive change in your community.
-Becoming a PCP will allow you the changes that will make your neighborhood a better place.
-As a PCP, you will also be the crucial link between the electorate and the Party; you will serve as the essential linkage to transfer voter preferences into legislation.
+As a PCP, you are the crucial link between the electorate and the Party, helping to translate voter preferences into legislation.
 The county keeps a list of all Democratic Precinct Committeepeople here.

-1. Fill out the DPLC PCP Application.
-Print out and complete the Application form or drop by the DPLC office to pick one up.
+1. Fill out the DPLC PCP application form.
+Download and print the application or drop by the office to pick one up.

 2. Attend a Central Committee Meeting (held monthly; see our calendar for details) to be nominated.
 Turn in your application as soon as you arrive.
 You will be asked to make a brief statement as to why you want to become a PCP.
 The Central Committee will then vote on your nomination.

-3. Attent the next Central Committee Meeting to be Appointed.
-At the next meeting, the Central Committee will vote to confirm your appointment to the office of Democratic Precinct Committee Person.
+3. Attend the next Central Committee Meeting to be appointed.
+At this meeting, the Central Committee will vote to confirm your appointment to the office of Democratic Precinct Committee Person.